-- 3.283.29 Homeowners Association Standards - 3.29.1 An AAN shall be governed by one (1) Homeowners Association (HOA).
-The Planning Board may permit additional HOMEOWNERS ASSOCIATIONs within the same AAN where the additional HOMEOWNERS ASSOCIATION will address the specific management of a COTTAGE DWELLING COMMON AREA by the COTTAGE DWELLINGs associated with said space. - 3.29.1 The Applicant shall prepare a plan for including resident input in the HOA to take effect no later than whne 25% of occupancy permits have been issued. - 3.29.2 An HOA governing the AAN shall not restrict tenants from air drying clothing via outdoor clotheslines.

-3.29.3 An HOA shall not restrict the parking of vehicles in driveways.
+3.28 Homeowners Association Standards

+- 3.28.1 An AAN shall be governed by one (1) Homeowners Association (HOA).

+The Planning Board may permit additional HOMEOWNERS ASSOCIATIONs within the same AAN where the additional HOMEOWNERS ASSOCIATION will address the specific management of a COTTAGE DWELLING COMMON AREA by the COTTAGE DWELLINGs associated with said space. - 3.28.2 The Applicant shall include residents as non-voting HOMEOWNERS ASSOCIATION Board members input in the HOA to take effect no later than whne 25% of occupancy permits have been issued. - 3.27.3 An HOA governing the AAN shall not restrict tenants from air drying clothing via outdoor clotheslines. - 3.27.4 An HOA shall not restrict the parking of vehicles in driveways.

-3.27 Additional Information
+3.29 Additional Information